vietanh85/hadoop-docker/README.md

 ![Docker images hierarchy](/img/docker-images-heirarchy.png?raw=true "Docker images hierarchy")

+### Why `docker-compose.build.yml`?

+You may know that `docker-compose` is a great tool to define your services with dependencies and wire them up together with one simple command `docker-compose up`.

+If I use the same `docker-compose.yml` file for both build and run purpose, `docker-compose` will automatically wire up all the services including the base-images (onbuild) which I don't want to start it up.
+I decide to create the `docker-compose.build.yml` just for build purpose.

 ## Build the images

 To build the images automatically, you can just simply run this command and `docker-compose` will take care of the rest: